What It Takes to Build a Game for the Metaverse

 -

-Optional blockchain integration for ownership or asset tokenization
+Optional blockchain game integration for ownership or asset tokenization

 Designing for Community and Longevity